8ta4/blog/drafts/The Elusive "A" vs. "The": Need a Tool for Mastering Articles Based on Spoken Frequency.md

 There are tons of resources out there that talk about this stuff, but a lot of them don't have a statistical foundation, which is important for learning it thoroughly.
 These resources don't cut it for me.

+- ['A' and 'The' Explained](https://www.goodreads.com/en/book/show/21237488): It does a great job explaining the general principles of article usage, but it doesn't have that list of words covering 95% of spoken language.

 - [Oxford Advanced Learner's Dictionary](https://www.oxfordlearnersdictionaries.com/):

   - Fill-in-the-Blank: It's got examples, but not in that fill-in-the-blank style.